securitybunker/databunker/README.md

 ![picture](images/create-user-session-flow.png)

+## Shareable user identity for 3rd parties

+When sharing data with 3rd party services like web analytics, logging, intelligence, etc... sometimes we need to share user id, for example, customer original IP address or email address.
+All these pieces of information are considred user identifiable information and must be minimized when sending to 3rd paty systems.

+***Do not share your customer user name, IP, emails, etc... because they look nice in reports!***

+According to GDPR: *The personal data should be adequate, relevant and **limited to what is necessary** for the purposes for which they are processed.*

+Our system can generate you time-limited shareable identity token that you can share with 3rd parties as an identity.
+This identity, can link back to the user personal record or user app record or to specific user session.

+Optionally, Data Bunker can incorporate partner name in identity so, you track this identity usage.

 ## Consent management, i.e. withdawal

-According to GDPR, if you want to send your customer SMS using 3rd party gateway, you must show to your customer a detailed notification message that you will send his phone number to a specific SMS gateway company and the user needs to confirm that.
+According to GDPR, if you want to send your customer SMS using 3rd party gateway, you must show to your customer a detailed notification message that you will send his phone number to a specific SMS gateway company and the user needs to confirm this operation.

-You need to store these confirmations and Data Bunker will be doing it for you.
+You need to store these confirmations and Data Bunker can do it for you.

 Consent must be freely given, specific, informed and unambiguous.
 From GDPR, Article 7, item 3: